 Should tenants call an exterminator first?

-Most tenants should contact the landlord first.
+Tenants should contact the landlord first.
 Many lease agreement terms require that.
 The landlord usually arranges pest control or sends an exterminator to inspect the rental unit.